WallStFam/gas-optimization/Article.md

 The optimizer is supposedly able to reduce gas costs for both deployment and function calls.
 We are gonna test if this is actually true!

-In order to use the optimizer you need to enable it and set the amount of runs.
+In order to use the optimizer you need to enable it and set the 'number of runs'.

+Taken from the documentation: "The number of runs ( --optimize-runs ) specifies roughly how often each opcode of the deployed code will be executed across the life-time of the contract".
+In Layman's terms, this means that if you have functions that are meant to be called many times, then you should set the number of runs high to hint the compiler how to optimize your code.

 (Note: Default behavior depends on each platform.
-For example, in hardhat it comes disabled and at 200 runs by default)
+For example, in Hardhat the optimizer comes disabled and at 200 runs by default)

-There are many different types of optimizations.
+There are many different types of optimizations that the optimizer does.
 For a detailed explanation of them and how the optimizer works please refer to this AMA with the Solidity team: https://blog.soliditylang.org/2020/11/04/solidity-ama-1-recap/ (Solidity Optimizer section).

-In order to asses the effectiveness of the optimizer we went ahead and tested different mint functions setting the runs parameter of the optimizer to 1, 200 and 5000 and also turned off:
+In order to asses the effectiveness of the optimizer we tested different mint functions, setting the runs parameter to 1, 200 and 5000.
+We also tested the code with the optimizer turned off:

 Mint 1 token: